fmatthew5876/stdcxx-bitops/README.md

 ### Explicit shifts

 Bit shifting is provided in C++ with `operator<<` and `operator>>` for integral types.
-While this abstraction is generally useful for the majority of cases there are some deficiencies.
+It is a very simplistic abstraction with many deficiencies and some subtle caveats.

 First as noted earlier, there is no primitive for rotational shifts even though these shifts can be found in the instruction set of almost every machine.
 Second,
-`operator>>` for signed types has implementation defined behavior with regards to filling in the high order bits, making it useless for portable code that requires specific behavior on the high order bits.
+`operator>>` for signed types has implementation defined behavior with regards to filling in the high order bits, making it nearly useless for portable code.
 Writing a portable arithmetic right shift cumbersome at best and inefficient at worst.
 Finally, performing a logical right shift on a signed quantity is also cumbersome because it requires an ugly cast.
-For this reason and for symmetry, we have included mnemonics for logical shift.

 #### List of Functions